adamtow/cronios/documentation.md

 >All the better to have a [croncut that reminds you of your battery level](https://routinehub.co/shortcut/1370) throughout the day!

 With the **Keep-Alive Beep** and the **Cronios Watcher** script, you can even lock your device and have Cronios continue to run in the background beyond the usual 2-3 minutes for apps.

 ***

+<span id="running-other-shortcuts" class="section-header"></span>
+## Running Other Shortcuts Outside of Cronios
+Remember Cronios is a shortcut itself and is designed to run indefinitely until it is terminated by the user or iOS.
+You should be aware of the times and situations when you can run other shortcuts at the same time as Cronios.

+Whether or not a shortcut outside of Cronios will run depends on where and how the shortcut was invoked:

+- Shortcuts App
+- Share Sheet
+- Siri Shortcuts
+- Shortcut Widgets in Notification Center
+- iOS Home Screen

+### Shortcuts App
+If Cronios is running and you go to the Shortcuts app to run a shortcut, you need to tap Cronios' stop button before you can run your shortcut.

+### Share Sheet
+You can use shortcuts from the iOS Share sheet as long as the shortcut does not switch back to the Shortcuts application.

+### Siri Shortcuts
+If you use Siri to run a shortcut, it will terminate Cronios (if it is currently running) and run the shortcut.

+### Shortcut Widgets in Notification Center
+Simple widgets that do not switch back to the Shortcuts app should work even while Cronios is running.
+Complicated shortcuts may prematurely terminate Cronios.

+### iOS Home Screen
+If Cronios was launched from the Shortcuts app and you tap on another shortcut from the iOS Home Screen (which you add via the Add to Home Screen feature), the Shortcuts app will launch but your shortcut will not run until you tap the stop button in Cronios.

+However, if Cronios was launched from the Home Screen (i.e. via the Cronios Daemon Helper shortcut), tapping a different shortcut from the Home Screen will launch Shortcuts, close Cronios, and run your shortcut.

+***